 When set to 0, no addressing is used.
 Use this setting for a Dolphin II or Dolphin III which is factory set for no address by default.
 When set between 1 and 7, the number is the address.
 (See the Dolphin manual for details.)

 Color

-Pressing the Select Button when Color is highlighted will cycle through 5 background colors available in the control.
+Selecting Color will cycle through 5 background colors available in the control.

 Language

 Change the language displayed on the panel.